 Updating Google Analytics Profile

-The next step is to update or link your Google Analytics profile with the new HTTPS google search console.
-This will not alter or affect your google analytics data but make the whole linking process easier.
+The next step is to update or link your Google Analytics profile with the new HTTPS Google search console.
+This will not alter or affect your Google Analytics data but make the whole linking process easier.

-Open google analytics and click on the Admin section to begin the updating process, followed by clicking on Property settings.
+Open Google Analytics and click on the Admin section to begin the updating process, followed by clicking on Property settings.
 Scroll down, and under the property, settings click on “Default URL” to change the HTTP to HTTPS version as shown below:

 Facebook App

-Many users are associated with Facebook App to run things like Social logins or some WordPress plugins.
+Many users are associated with the Facebook App to run things like Social logins or some WordPress plugins.
 Hence, you need to also update your Facebook App’s URL from HTTP to HTTPS.
 For this, you need to visit https://developers.facebook.com/apps.

-Check the entire Website for non HTTPS content
+Check the entire Website for non-HTTPS content

 After updating HTTP to HTTPS from various platforms and resources, the final thing is to ensure that everything is done well or not.
-A handy and easy tool has been developed to carry the checking process, ” HTTPS checker.”
+A handy and easy tool has been developed to carry out the checking process, ” HTTPS checker.”
 This tool will look out the entire Website for any HTTPS possible errors and make a simple report of it.

 Some additional points to be Noted or Remember